GE

 The Cost Comparison Most People Get Wrong

 The dividend ETF industry sells on yield.
-The mathematics says cost matters more over decades, but the Budget rates now say wrapper matters even more than cost.
+The mathematics says cost matters more over decades — but at 4.82% gilt yields and 2.8% CPI, the wrapper decision now dominates both.

 Consider three identical investors each putting £20,000 a year into the same global dividend strategy for 20 years: